WHAT ARE THE CORE PRINCIPLES OF THE NEW STANDARD?

 WHEN WILL THE FINAL ACCOUNTING STANDARDS UPDATE BE EFFECTIVE?

-- A not-for-profit organization that has issued, or is a conduit bond obligor for, securities that are traded, listed, or quoted on an exchange or an over-the-counter market
+- A not-for-profit entity that has issued, or is a conduit bond obligor for, securities that are traded, listed, or quoted on an exchange or an over-the-counter market (with an exception for those entities that have not yet issued their financial statements or made financial statements available for issuance as of June 3, 2020)

-- An employee benefit plan that files or furnishes financial statements to the SEC
+- An employee benefit plan that files financial statements with the U.S. Securities and Exchange Commission (SEC).